qqw1584913629/AutoUIBinder/README.md

 ### Code Structure
 - Keep your main UI class focused on game logic
 - Use the generated partial class for component references
-- Leverage event binding for clean separation of concerns
+- Organize methods clearly for clean separation of concerns

 ## Contributing